 Is It Ok To Eat Methi Leaves During Pregnancy

-Intake of green methi leaves in pregnancy is beneficial.
+Come winters and Indians cannot resist the many greens that the season offers.
+Methi leaves too become a part of everyday cuisine in many households, simply because of the amazing health benefits it provides.
+Intake of green methi leaves in pregnancy is also beneficial.
 You can have a fistful of clean, fresh, methi leaves per day without any concerns.
 Methi leaves have a unique aroma that is appealing for pregnant women.
 Sundried form of methi leaves – Kasuri methi– is the main ingredient of many north Indian dishes.

 Moreover, methi leaves contain vitamins and minerals that are highly beneficial during pregnancy.
 It is rich in iron.
 It also contains an immense amount of carbohydrates and calcium.
 One fist full of methi leaves provides around 40% of daily required calcium.